Peter Wyngarde: Early films

 After making his film debut in an uncredited minor role as a soldier in Dick Barton Strikes Back (1949), Wyngarde gained attention for his occasional appearances in feature films.

 He took the role of Pausanias opposite Richard Burton in the film Alexander the Great (1956), and with Donald Sinden had a major role in the film The Siege of Sidney Street (1960), in which he "seethed anarchist fury".

-Wyngarde played the Marquis des Grieux in a TV movie made from Dostoevsky's The Gambler, about the tables of Roulettenberg, first shown in August 1956.
+Wyngarde played the Marquis des Grieux in a TV play made from Dostoevsky's The Gambler, about the tables of Roulettenberg, first shown in August 1956.

-In the BBC-TV movie The Widows of Jaffa (June 1957), Wyngarde plays an Arab interpreter with divided loyalties, in a story about a Gaza Strip refugee camp written by Evan Jones.
-In a second movie for the BBC the same year, Ordeal by Fire, directed by Rudolph Cartier, Wyngarde plays a scholar, Jerome Taillard, in a tale of 15th-century France, with Elizabeth Sellars playing a new Joan of Arc, after the death of the first by burning at the stake.
+In the BBC-TV play The Widows of Jaffa (June 1957), Wyngarde plays an Arab interpreter with divided loyalties, in a story about a Gaza Strip refugee camp written by Evan Jones.
+In a second play for the BBC the same year, Ordeal by Fire, directed by Rudolph Cartier, Wyngarde plays a scholar, Jerome Taillard, in a tale of 15th-century France, with Elizabeth Sellars playing a new Joan of Arc, after the death of the first by burning at the stake.
 (This film is not, as claimed by IMDb, about forest fires in North America.)

 In Jack Clayton's The Innocents (1961), Wyngarde had non-speaking scenes as the leering Peter Quint, with Deborah Kerr and Pamela Franklin.
 He followed this by starring in the occult thriller Night of the Eagle (1962), a rare film appearance in a lead role.
 The New York Times called the movie "quite the most effective 'supernatural' thriller since Village of the Damned".

-In Lucy in London (1966), a television movie starring Lucille Ball, her character, Lucy, finds herself appearing in The Taming of the Shrew as Kate, and Wyngarde plays himself, appearing as a Shakespearean actor playing the part of Petruchio.
+In Lucy in London (1966), a US television movie starring Lucille Ball, her character, Lucy, finds herself appearing in The Taming of the Shrew as Kate, and Wyngarde plays himself, appearing as a Shakespearean actor playing the part of Petruchio.